AlexKnyshov/TML/README.md

 ## Full workflow

 The images used for training should be organized into a main folder with subfolders grouping images of the same class (taxon).
+**Supported image formats in Keras are: jpeg, png, bmp, gif.**
 The images to classify (unknown taxa to predict ID of, or a test dataset to check the accuracy) should be grouped all in one folder.
-Assuming Python 3 executable is called `python3`, the main folder is called `training_images`, while the images to classify are located in `images_to_classify` folder, the command would be as follows:
+Assuming Python 3 executable is called `python`, the main folder is called `training_images`, while the images to classify are located in `images_to_classify` folder, the command would be as follows:

 ```
-python3 train_and_predict.py -t ./training_images/ -c ./images_to_classify/
+python train_and_predict.py -t training_images -c images_to_classify
 ```

 The results are saved in the `models` folder, the training accuracy is the `evaluation_scores.csv`, while the predictions of the images to classify are in the `predictions.csv`

+**If too much memory is used, reduce batch size (down to 1 for the worst possible scenario).**

 ## Only feature extraction and training

 The training images are to be organized as in the `full workflow` section.
 To run the feature extraction and training, run:

 ```
-python3 train_and_predict.py -t ./training_images/ -p FT
+python train_and_predict.py -t training_images -p FT
 ```

 ## Only image classification, using the trained network